VIB-PSB/ksrates/doc/source/faqs.rst

     :align: center
     :width: 800

-    Here the error is traced back to ``setupAdjustment`` process and it is due to a wrong setting in the *ksrates* configuration file concerning the input phylogeny.
+    Here the error is traced back to the ``setupAdjustment`` Nextflow process and it is due to a wrong setting in the *ksrates* configuration file concerning the input phylogeny.

 .. figure:: _images/error_box2.png
     :align: center